-Archive for the ‘Drafting’ Category
+Archive for the ‘Drafting’ category

 Android implements “geo” URI, IETF accepts draft specification

-Thursday, April 2nd, 2009
+April 2nd, 2009

 A new version of the “geo” URI specification was discussed at the IETF’s 74th meeting in San Francisco.
 As more and more applications pop up around the internet, the GEOPRIV working group recognized that there is definitely a need for a simple, short, but yet standardized way to refer to a spatial location.